by Jayne Cravens

 That's the minimum you must do to establish your organization as credible and accountable.
 But there's even more you can do :

-Also, on your web site, in presentations, and in your funding proposals, TALK ABOUT THE DIFFERENCE TECH MAKES in your organization's work.
+On your web site, in presentations, and in your funding proposals, TALK ABOUT THE DIFFERENCE TECHNOLOGY MAKES in your organization's work.
 Be as graphic and detailed as possible.
 How does the copy machine help meet your organization's goals and serve more people?
 What about computers and Internet access for all staff?
 What software is used by staff to help your nonprofit reach its goals, and why is it fundamental to your organization's success?
+Are staff using their own smart phones to take photos and videos and update social media?

 Let the public (and, hopefully, the media) understand that administrative activities are absolutely essential to help your organization serve even more people, do even more with donations, and engage in even more activities to meet the stated mission of the organization.

-If your program has been in the news a lot and is seeing an onslaught of donations, increased requests for service, etc., you need to be ready for increased scrutiny, especially about your finances.
+If your cause, or your specific organization, has been in the news a lot, for whatever reason, or if it is seeing an onslaught of donations, increased requests for service, etc., you need to be ready for increased scrutiny, especially about your finances.

 In addition: track your online profile.
 For instance, go to Google or any other online directory system and search for your organization's name, the name of your organization's executive director, your web address, or key phrases, such as: